 - exquisite dishes of Asian cuisine (bamboo sprouts)

 Other fascinating and creative uses for bamboo illustrate how multifunctional bamboo can be.
 Asians managed to exploit bamboo to its fullest capacity in these various fields:

 - Contractors in India and China are using bamboo for road reinforcements and even bridges that support up to 16 tons.

-- Asian locals discovered that the bamboo plant is a basic medical aid for multiple health issues.
+- Asian locals continue to find that the bamboo plant is a basic medical aid for multiple health issues.

-- In certain parts of Asia, the much-appreciated bamboo is used to promote fertility in cows.
+- In certain parts of Asia, bamboo is used to promote fertility in cows.